JensenP-ELS/cas-test/README.md

 services:
   cas:
-    image: utahstate/cas-devl:v5.3.10
+    image: thewidgetsmith/cas-devl:v5.3.10
     ports:
       - 8080:8080
       - 8443:8443
     volumes:
-  - ./cas.properties:/etc/cas/config/cas/properties
+      - ./cas.local.properties:/etc/cas/config/cas.properties:ro
 ```

-This assumes that the new `cas.properties` file is located in the same directory as the `docker-compose.yml` file.
+This assumes that the new `cas.local.properties` file is located in the same directory as the `docker-compose.yml` file.

 ## Additional Notes